JanLindberg/sqlserver-doctor-mcp/README.md

   - Pending I/O operations
   - CPU pressure detection (tasks waiting for CPU)
   - Automatic interpretation of results

-### Example Usage

-Ask Claude:
-- "What version of SQL Server am I running?"
-- "List all databases on my SQL Server"
-- "Which databases are using FULL recovery model?"
-- "Show me what queries are currently running"
-- "Are there any blocked sessions right now?"
-- "Which query is using the most CPU?"
-- "What is session 52 currently executing?"
-- "Is there CPU pressure on the server?"
-- "Check the CPU queue depth"
-- "Are tasks waiting for CPU resources?"

 ## Project Structure